Flashing the compact, affordable Wi-Fi boards like ESP8266s and ESP32s is very easy to do using the terminal.

 To download binaries from ESPHome, just create a new configuration, then click Options -> Compile.
 Once it is finished compiling, you can download the binary.

 Now to flash this binary, we can use esptool.
-When we installed it using pip, it was placed in ~/.local/bin.
-So we can navigate there, plug in the ESP board, and flash the binary using that tool.
+Just plug in the ESP board, and flash the binary using that tool.